Customer Segmentation Framework for Case Interviews: How to Segment, Score, and Target

 Deprioritize: Lapsed customers (high reactivation cost, uncertain return) and incremental investment in power shoppers (already at maximum engagement, low margins from delivery intensity).

-When to Use Segmentation vs. Other Frameworks
+When Should You Use Segmentation vs. Other Frameworks?

 Case SignalRight Framework